proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

  	  IdentitiesOnly yes
   ```

-  > **Note** make sure you have set correct permissions on the private key or else you will get an error during ssh.
+  > **Note** make sure you have set the correct permissions on the private key or else you will get an error during ssh.
 You can fix this by changing the permissions using the following command:

   ```sh
   chmod 400 path/to/privatekey